terascope/teraslice/docs/packages/data-mate/overview.md

 ### isURL

-`isURL(input) - Validates that the input is a url or a list of urls`
+`isURL(input, context) - Validates that the input is a url or a list of urls`

 ```javascript
 FieldValidator.isURL('http://example.com'); // true